 Singapore is acutely aware that it cannot assure its position as a manufacturing centre in Asia if it relies solely on geography and low wages.
 Consequently, since the issuance of a government directive in mid-1979 ordering a significant increase in wages, labour-intensive industries and low value-added manufacturing facilities have been encouraged to leave the country.
-In accordance with the government's policy, emphasis has been placed on the continued upgrading of employees' skills, higher productivity, the use of labour-saving devices, and incentives to attract capital-intensive, high value-added industries. approach is being accentuated as a result of Singapore's slowing economy.
-Foreign investment is an important element in Singapore's manufacturing industry.
-New foreign investment commitments were up by 13 per cent in the first six months of 1982 to \$352 million (US).
+In accordance with the government's policy, emphasis is now being placed on the continued upgrading of employees' skills, higher productivity, the use of labour-saving devices, and incentives to attract capital intensive, high value-added industries.